w-digital-scanner/w12scan/README.md

 W12scan is a network asset discovery engine that can automatically aggregates related assets for analysis and use.
 W12scan is also my graduation design. :)

-Here is a web source program,but the scanning end is at [w12scan-client](https://github.com/boy-hack/w12scan-client)
+Here is a web source program and the scanning end is at [w12scan-client](https://github.com/boy-hack/w12scan-client)

 [![w12scan](./doc/w12scan-preview.png)](https://x.hacking8.com/content/uploadfile/201902/w12scan-preview-3.mp4)

 ## Thinking
-Based on python3 + django + elasticsearch + redis and use the web restful api to add scan targets.
+Based on python3 + django + elasticsearch + redis.

 ![w12scan](doc/w12scan.jpg)

 ## Feature

 ### Web
-* Powerful search syntax
+* Search syntax
     * Search for cms, service, titles, country regions, etc., to quickly find relevant targets.
         - title=“abc” # Search from the title
         - header=“abc” # Search from http header